“Are you sure you want to do this?”

 Quinn squirmed, feeling like Kai was trying to stare into his soul.
-Quinn shrugged his shoulders.
+Quinn shrugged.
 “I don’t know.
 I love you but I don’t know if I could be in love with you.
-But if I do like boys too then I would rather fall in love with you and definitely will fall in love with you because I already love you.”
+But if I do like boys, too, then I would rather fall in love with you and definitely will fall in love with you because I already love you.”
 That had made more sense in his head.
 Kai bit his bottom lip, trying not to laugh at Quinn’s nervous babbling.

-Quinn flushed, cheeks red as he decided being twelve was the worst thing ever.
+Quinn flushed, cheeks red, as he decided being twelve was the worst thing ever.
 Puberty was turning him into a walking disaster.
-He was getting acne, and hair in weird places and sometimes his voice went crazy weird without his permission.
+He was getting acne and hair in weird places and, sometimes, his voice went crazy weird without his permission.
 His limbs felt too long for his body and he seemed to trip over his own huge feet all the time.
-Plus, he had all these feelings about Tristin that made his body do the most embarrassing things any time he thought of her.
+Plus, he had all these feelings about Tristin that made his body do the most embarrassing things any time he thought about her.
 He couldn’t wait to be older.
 Being a teenager had to be better than this.
 Anything had to be better than this.

 “So, how do we do this?”
 Kai asked, swaying into his space just a bit.